ecastanos23/ActividadILF/README.md

-# Minimización de Autómatas Finitos Deterministas (AFD)
+# Minimization of Deterministic Finite Automata (DFA)
 *(Kozen, 1997 – Lecture 14)*

-## Descripción
+## Description
-Este proyecto implementa la **minimización de autómatas finitos deterministas (AFD)** utilizando el algoritmo de **refinamiento de particiones**, descrito en *Kozen, 1997 – Lecture 14*.
+This project implements the **minimization of deterministic finite automata (DFA)** using the **partition refinement algorithm**, as described in *Kozen, 1997 – Lecture 14*.

-El programa toma la descripción de uno o varios autómatas, identifica los estados equivalentes y muestra los pares de estados indistinguibles en **orden lexicográfico**.
+The program takes the description of one or more automata, identifies equivalent states, and outputs indistinguishable state pairs in **lexicographic order**.

 ---

-##  Características
+## Features
-- Lectura de múltiples AFD a través de la entrada estándar.
+- Supports reading multiple DFAs through standard input.
-- Soporte para alfabetos de cualquier tamaño.
+- Works with alphabets of any size.
-- Implementación del algoritmo de **refinamiento iterativo de clases de equivalencia**.
+- Implements the algorithm of **iterative refinement of equivalence classes**.
-- Salida con los pares de estados equivalentes en el formato requerido: (i, j) (x, y) ...
+- Outputs equivalent state pairs in the required format:  (i, j) (x, y) ...

-donde cada línea corresponde a un caso de prueba.
+where each line corresponds to a test case.

 ---

-## Formato de Entrada
+## Input Format
-1. Número de casos de prueba `c`.
+1. Number of test cases `c`.
-2. Para cada AFD:
+2. For each DFA:
- - Número de estados `n`.
+ - Number of states `n`.
- - Símbolos del alfabeto separados por espacio.
+ - Alphabet symbols separated by spaces.
- - Conjunto de estados finales separados por espacio.
+ - Set of final states separated by spaces.
- - Tabla de transiciones con `n` filas (una por cada estado).
+ - Transition table with `n` rows (one per state).

 ---

-##  Formato de Salida
+## Output Format
-- Para cada caso, se imprimen todos los **pares de estados equivalentes** en orden lexicográfico.
+- For each test case, all **pairs of equivalent states** are printed in lexicographic order.
-- Cada par se representa como `(i, j)`.
+- Each pair is represented as `(i, j)`.
-- Los pares se separan por un espacio.
+- Pairs are separated by a space.
-- Cada línea de salida corresponde a un AFD.
+- Each output line corresponds to one DFA.

 ---

-##  Ejemplo de Ejecución
+## Example Execution

-### Entrada
+### Input
 - 4
 - 6
 - a b